Frequently Asked Questions - Financial Aid

 A: After submitting your application, you should receive a Student Aid Report (SAR) from the processor through an email.
 The SAR will list all of the information you put on your application.
 This information also is forwarded to the colleges you indicated to receive copies of the information.
-Once the colleges receive the information and verify it with any additional documents you submitted at their request, they will notify you of your aid eligibility.
+Once the colleges receive the information and verify it with any additional documents you submitted that they requested you will be notified of your aid eligibility.
 To check your Financial Aid status, go to My Mission Portal.
 Students can receive federal and certain state student aid funds at only one campus per enrollment period.

 Who can apply?

-A: Financial Aid is made available to assist students and families in meeting the costs of a postsecondary education.
+A: Everyone is encouraged to apply.
+Financial Aid is made available to assist students and families in meeting the costs of a postsecondary education.
 If you believe you will need assistance in meeting those costs, you should apply for Financial Aid.
 Even though you may not think you qualify for aid, you should at least complete the FAFSA or CA Dream Act Application.
 The application is free and the college uses it to assess your eligibility for some scholarships.
 There are qualifications for some loans.

 How do I know if I need to submit any additional documents?